-Note 33: Acquisition o f businesses

-Businesses acquired during the financial year

-AASB 1060.142(a), (b) and (c) On 1 August 2021, the group acquired 100% of the ordinal January 2022, the group acquired 100% of the ordinal Business A and Business B are retailers of electronic economics. y shares of Business B. I

-AASB 1060.31(e) Business A (\$) Business B (\$)

-AASB 1060.142(d) Consideration transferred:

-Cash 1,500,000 2,576,000

-Deferred consideration

-Total consideration 1,500,000 2,576,000

-AASB 1060.142(e) Assets and liabilities acquired:

-Cash and cash equivalents 12,128

-Trade and other receivables 15,750

-Inventories 9,955 18,362

-Property, plant and equipment 340,000 822,822

-Intangible assets 1,475,000 2,215,000

-Trade and other payables (174,955) (158,062)

-Other assets and/or liabilities [describe] (150,000) (350,000)

-Net assets acquired 1,500,000 2,576,000

-AASB 1060.142(e) Goodwill arising on acquisition - -

-Goodwill arising on acquisition of businesses:

-AASB 1060.142(g) Goodwill arising on acquisition comprises [include a c factors that make up the goodwill recognised, such as e operations of the acquiree and the acquirer, or intangib qualify for separate recognition under paragraphs 10-1 expected synergies from le assets or other items combining that did not

-Net cash outflow on acquisition of businesses:

-The aggregate net cash outflow on the acquisition of Business A and Business B was \$4,063,872 (being the cash consideration paid, less cash and cash equivalents acquired).

-Businesses acquired during the prior financial year

-AASB 1060.142(a), (b) and (c) On 30 September 2020, the group acquired 100% of the Details of the acquisition are set out below: e ordinary shares of Bus iness K.

-AASB 1060.31(e) Business K (\$)

-AASB 1060.142(d) Consideration transferred:

-Cash 2,595,000

-Deferred consideration

-Total consideration 2,595,000

-AASB 1060.142(e) Assets and liabilities acquired:

-Cash and cash equivalents 8,869

-Receivables 5,451

-Inventories

-inventories 13,118

-Property, plant and equipment 13,118

-13,118 - -

-Property, plant and equipment 13,118 - - (216,138)

-Property, plant and equipment Intangible assets
+Source Note 33: Acquisition of b usinassas Note 33: Acquisition of businesses Businesses acquired during the financial year AASB 1060.142(a), (b), (c) On 1 August 2021, the group acquired 100% of the ordinary sl 1 January 2022, the group acquired 100% of the ordinary sha Business A and Business B are retailers of electronic equipm res of Business B. I AASB 1060.31(e) Business A (\$) Business B (\$) AASB 1060.142(d) Consideration transferred: Cash 1,500,000 2,576,000 Deferred consideration - Total consideration 1,500,000 2,576,000 AASB 1060.142(e) Assets and liabilities acquired: Cash and cash equivalents 12,128 Trade and other receivables 15,750 Inventories 9,955 18,362 Property, plant and equipment 340,000 822,822 Intangible assets 1,475,000 2,215,000 Trade and other payables (174,955) (158,062) Other assets and/or liabilities [describe] (150,000) (350,000) Net assets acquired 1,500,000 2,576,000 AASB 1060.142(e) Goodwill arising on acquisition - - Goodwill arising on acquisition of businesses: AASB 1060.142(g) Goodwill arising on acquisition comprises [include a qualite factors that make up the goodwill recognised, such as expect operations of the acquiree and the acquirer, or intangible assignating for separate recognition under paragraphs 10-14 of A ted synergies from sets or other items combining that did not Net cash outflow on acquisition of businesses: The aggregate net cash outflow on the acquisition of Business A and Business B was \$4,063,872 (being the cash consideration paid, less cash and cash equivalents acquired).
+Businesses acquired during the prior financial year AASB 1060.20 Comparative disclosures in relation to businesses acquired dincluded when such narrative and descriptive information is rethe current period's financial statements.
+AASB 1060.142(f) Discount on acquisition - For each business combination during the period, the acquire any excess recognised in profit or loss in accordance with pa Combinations and the line item in the statement of comprehe statement of profit or loss, if presented) in which the excess is ragraph 34 of AAS ensive income (and B 3 Business AASB 1060.142(h) Non-controlling interests For each business combination during the period in which the 100 per cent of the equity interests in the acquiree at the acq shall disclose the amount of the non-controlling interest in the acquisition date and the measurement basis for that amount. uisition date, the a e acquiree recogni cquirer